DominickW-C/javaGame/notes.md

 - SECOND UPDATE: Added the keyboard handler.
 This was also a good learning expirience as I learned the difference between extending and implementing with classes and interfaces.
 I am also getting better at reading through the Java documentation which is super helpful.

+** 6-22-25
+- Pipes can now spawn with hte gaps being random (although always the same size) and will reset once the edge of the screen is reached.
+Also added the collision to the floor and to the ceiling, not yet the pipes though.
+Maybe something like if at Y val to hit pipe, check X val?
+Not sure yet.
+Also added JavaDocs to most things.